-Associate Professor; Director of the Centre for Social Work, Faculty of Social Sciences
+Head of School and Professor of Social Work, Faculty of Social Sciences

-Dr Rachel Fyson is currently Director of the Centre for Social Work, having joined the Centre for Social Work as a lecturer in September 2005.
-She previously worked as a Research Fellow for both the Ann Craft Trust, University of Nottingham and the Norah Fry Research Centre, University of Bristol and prior to becoming an academic worked for over a decade in adult social care - mostly in services for adults with learning disabilities.
-Her research interests lie primarily in matters relating to adult social care services, including: the tension between promoting individual choice and seeking to safeguard against avoidable abuse; policy implementation; interagency working; and service evaluation.
+Professor Rachel Fyson is currently Head of School of Sociology & Social Policy, having joined the School as a lecturer in September 2005.
+She previously worked for both the Ann Craft Trust, University of Nottingham and the Norah Fry Research Centre, University of Bristol and prior to becoming an academic worked for over a decade in adult social care - mostly in services for adults with learning disabilities.
+Her research interests lie primarily in matters relating to adult social care services, including: the tension between promoting individual choice and seeking to safeguard against avoidable abuse, disability (particularly learning disability), safeguarding. residential care and policy implementation.

 Fyson, Rachel and Kitson, Deborah (2007) Independence or Protection - does it have to be a choice?
 Reflections on the abuse people with learning disabilities in Cornwall.
 Critical Social Policy, 27 (3). pp. 181-186.
 ISSN 0261-0183